Social Comparison without Explicit Inference of Others' Reward Values: A Constructive Approach Using a Probabilistic Generative Model: Introduction

 The limited investigation of this question reflects the inherently analytic focus of most neuroscientific approaches, which isolate specific neural or behavioral activities from complex cognitive systems.
 As shown by Noritake et al.~\cite{Noritake2018-hm, Noritake2020-os}, these studies examined causal interactions among brain regions---the medial prefrontal cortex (MPFC), lateral hypothalamus, and dopaminergic midbrain nuclei.
-Although such analyses reveal necessary neural conditions for social comparison, these components alone constitute a sufficient cognitive mechanism deployable in robotic systems.
-Moreover, causal approaches are less suited for examining internal representations---such as those inferred about subjective valuations of others---especially when their neural correlates are unknown.
+Although such analytic approaches reveal necessary neural conditions for social comparison, these components alone constitute a sufficient cognitive mechanism that is deployable in robotic systems.

 This study adopts a constructive approach that complements analytical methods by building and analyzing artificial systems to clarify a comprehensive understanding of the target mechanisms~\cite{Asada2001-jq, Taniguchi2024-wg}.
 Using computational model selection with behavioral and perceptual data from primates, we identify frameworks that best explain observed patterns.
 This approach is particularly effective for examining internal representations---such as how inferences about others' valuations shape one's subjective value---when direct neural recordings are unavailable.